 Stephen Moody’s execution will be the first execution in Texas since the state-funded report by Dr Craig Beyler to the Texas Forensic Science Commission that the fire in the case of Todd Willingham case was not arson.
 Governor Perry and the State of Texas should stop all executions because Beyler’s report makes it clear that Texas and Perry allowed an innocent person to be executed.
 The Texas death penalty system must be suspended while it is determined whether an innocent person has been executed.

 Stephen Moody’s attorneys should be helping stop all executions in Texas by trying to stop their own client’s execution.
+They might also need to take the help of family law appeals process in Michigan area to bring justice to their client.
 If they believe that they are somehow obligated to follow their client’s wishes to die, then they should arrange for someone to talk to him so that they can convince him that his execution will only serve to further the false illusion that Texas is capable of administering the death penalty in a manner that prevents the execution of innocent people such as Todd Willingham.
 Even though Stephen Moody does not maintain he himself is innocent, his execution allows the death penalty in Texas to continue at a time when all executions should be stopped because Texas has probably already executed a person who was innocent – Todd Willingham.

 Moody should also not die while an investigation is underway into the possible innocence of his alleged accomplice.
 Moody needs to be alive to be able to testify in court that the person convicted as his accomplice had nothing to do with the crime.